 For wedges the validation is performed solely in water.
 The validation is focused on central square fields with a few exceptions.
-Validation of Varian standard wedges shows deviations between RayPlan 12A computed dose and measured dose in the build-up region of depth dose curves, especially for higher energies.
-This is important to be aware of and special care should be taken when verifying and evaluating such beam models.
-Block validation is performed by comparing RayPlan 12A to Eclipse (Varian) and Oncentra (Elekta) returning gamma distributions within the acceptance criteria and as part of the IAEA test suite.
+Special care should be taken when verifying and evaluating wedge beam models.
+Block validation is performed by comparing RayPlan 2024B to Eclipse (Varian) and Oncentra (Elekta) returning gamma distributions within the acceptance criteria and as part of the IAEA test suite.
 The IAEA test suite also includes Elekta wedges.
 Only divergent photon blocks are supported.
 Cone validation is limited to Elekta LINACs.